dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 The *observed frequencies* are the true values that we’ve seen.

-The *expected frequencies* are essentially what we would *expect* to see based on all the datat if there were no association between the variables.
+The *expected frequencies* are essentially what we would *expect* to see based on all the data if there were no association between the variables.

 ___